FuelLabs/sway/docs/book/src/sway-program-types/libraries.md

 external_library = { path = "../external_library" }
 ```

-Once the dependancy is added, you can import external libraries as follows:
+Once the library dependency is added to the `toml` file, you can import items from it as follows:
 - Make sure the imports you want to add have the `pub` keyword (for instance: `pub fn mint() {}`)
 - Use the `use` keyword to selectively import items from the library